7 Frugal Ways to Make Your House Feel More Homey According to Science

 Nothing says home like the smells, sounds and bustle of the kitchen.
 The kitchen is the heart of the home and the perfect place for the family to gather.

-If you can, place a table and or chairs in the kitchen so that it is a communal area as well as a functional one.
-The best place is one where you can see and talk to people while you share in the preparation, cooking and clean up of the family meals.
+The best place is one where you can see and talk to people while you share in the preparation, cooking, and clean-up of the family meals.

 Of course, this isn’t always possible, so a frugal alternative is to bring in a chair or a stool so that you can talk with your partner or child while you (or they) cook.

-And just like I used to shell peas with my grandmother on the back step, consider bringing the cooking out of the kitchen so you can be with your family while preparing food.
 We have a tiny kitchen that is not the perfect place to gather, so I often chop the vegetables in the living room at the table while the kids eat afternoon tea and do their homework.

-7. A Room of One’s Own
+7. Room of One’s Own

 Alone time is essential for everyone, but it’s particularly important for introverts, who recharge their batteries by being alone.

-Our home affects our mood so it’s important to make the most of what neuro-architecture has discovered so that our home influences our wellbeing in a positive manner.
+Our home affects our mood, so it’s important to make the most of what neuro-architecture has discovered so that our home influences our well-being in a positive manner.

 You don’t need an award winning architectural design, however, to get the most of what neuro-architecture has to offer.
 Some simple, inexpensive changes can make all the difference to the mood in your home.